Jóhann Sigurðarson

 Jóhann Sigurðarson (born 21 April 1956) is an Icelandic actor, voice actor and singer.
 He is known for his role as Leifur in Trapped and The Minister.

 Career

 Jóhann graduated from the Icelandic Drama School in 1981.
-He has been involved in numerous productions with the National Theatre of Iceland and Reykjavik City Theatre as well as starring in many Icelandic films.
+He has been involved in numerous productions with the National Theatre of Iceland and Reykjavík City Theatre as well as starring in many Icelandic films.
 From 2000-2001 he studied singing in Italy.
 In 2008 he was awarded "Town Artist" from the town of Garðabær, Iceland.
 He has from time to time performed with the Icelandic Opera.